Empowering Learners to Respond to Gender Based Violence—Canadian Women's Foundation

 • As of April 21, 2023, 1, 653 learners are enrolled in the English version of the course and 335 learners are enrolled in the French course, for a total of 1,988 learners overall.

-To learn more about the signal for help, please visit Canadian Women’s Foundation website.
-You can also register for this course here.
+To learn more about the signal for help, visit the Canadian Women’s Foundation website.